 - It’s showing the link between numeral and quantity

 Don’t overlook sorting – it’s one of the most powerful thinking skills we can help kids develop in early childhood.

 When a child is sorting, they are analyzing information, categorizing data, and organizing attributes.

 This is a skill that will be used in reading, writing, math, and science when our kids hit school – it’s such a great skill to give them loads of experience and background knowledge in.

-RELATED: Looking for more learning activities?
-I have a WHOLE PAGE of them!
+RELATED: Looking for more easy indoor toddler activities?
+I have tons!

 Here’s the simple card sorting activity set up